 The 10 Most Costly Home Selling Mistakes, And How To Avoid Them

 Here are the 10 mistakes you must avoid:

-- Not Hiring A Professional To Sell Your Home – Trying to sell your home by yourself is sheer madness.
+- Not Hiring A Professional To Sell Your Home, Trying to sell your home by yourself is sheer madness.
 You need the expertise of a professional.
-The numbers also don’t lie – home sellers who try to do it themselves often end up taking longer to sell and sell for far less than homeowners who work with a agent.
+The numbers also don't lie home sellers who try to do it themselves often end up taking longer to sell and sell for far less than homeowners who work with an agent.

 - Mis-Pricing Your HomeOver-pricing or under-pricing is a huge money-losing mistake.
 It's so critical to know your market and get familiar with comps of similar homes currently for sale (and those that have recently sold) to understand exactly what price tag your home needs.
 Neglecting Necessary Repairs Prior To SaleYou will lose money if you don't take care of repairs before the house goes on the market.
 It's always going to cost you less out of pocket to fix things ahead of time, rather than have buyers see your house in disrepair.
 I promise they'll offer less or ask for a credit back for the work that needs to be done before the deal closes.

 - Refusing To Remove Your Clutter And Junk Prior To The SaleClutter eats equity and kills deals.
 One of the least expensive improvements you can make to your home is to declutter and create a sense of spaciousness throughout, from the kitchen countertops to the overstuffed closets to the trophy-lined shelves in the den.
 It costs you nothing to get rid of all that stuff, yet it reaps big rewards.